boredbrotha/HOF-sports-project/README.md

 ## What is HOFlib?

-HOFlib is a general auxiliary library that assists in the general operations of HOF Sports.
+HOFlib is an auxiliary library that assists in the general operations of HOF Sports.

 ## Methods